Laying Down a Big Hand: The Toughest Decision in Poker?

 Of course you can only know this by paying attention and building a profile of the type of player your opponent is, and then using this profile to work out what type of hand he has and to know when you are beat.

-The more you play and get experience making decisions with big hands in poker, the better you will be.
 You will eventually get to the point where evaluating your opponents gets easier, and you won’t make the mistake of keeping a pair of Aces if you think one of your opponents could have a more superior hand.